Single-beam grating-chip 3D and 1D optical lattices

 Grating magneto-optical traps (GMOTs) offer a convenient platform for the formation of ultracold atomic clouds with a single input trapping beam \cite{GMOT1_Nshii2013,GMOT2_McGilligan2017}.
 This technology has now been extended to a range of atomic species \cite{Li_GMOT_Barker2022,Sr_GMOT_NIST_Sitaram2020,Sr_GMOT_PTB_Bondza2022,Sr_grating_design_Burrow2023} and applications, and is well-placed for adoption in compact, cold-atom quantum sensors \cite{GMOT_chip_scale_McGilligan2020,GMOT_interferometer_Lee2022,Abend2023}.
 Here we extend this single-input beam architecture to the formation of optical lattices \cite{GMOT1_Nshii2013}.
 By aligning a single high intensity far-detuned laser beam onto different areas of the grating chip, 1D, 2D and 3D lattices can be formed -- on the same grating used for the GMOT.
 All lattice beams share a common nodal plane, pinned to the grating chip surface $\lesssim1\,$mm from the atoms, so the resulting optical lattice is stable against the drift often seen in macroscopic systems.
 We anticipate that this simple, highly compact and stable optical lattice geometry will be ideal for many portable quantum-optic experiments.

 Fig.~\ref{fig:fig1_place_holder} \textbf{a} illustrates the central $4\times4\,\textrm{mm}^2$ of the $20\times20\,\textrm{mm}^2$ GMOT chip we use to create a 3D lattice.
 The chip comprises three sectors of one-dimensional diffraction grating (gray triangles).
 The binary grating sectors have properties and fabrication methods as detailed in \cite{GMOT1_Nshii2013,Cotter2016,McGilligan2016,Sr_grating_design_Burrow2023}, and are optimised for the atomic species utilised here -- $^{87}$Rb.
 We use a similar theoretical description to our MOT modelling papers \cite{Vangeleyn2009,McGilligan2015}, however here we consider the coherent superposition of electric fields rather than the Doppler- and Zeeman-effect sensitive sums of intensity-based average radiation pressures (see Supplementary Material (SM)).
-Theoretical cross-sections of the 3D lattice itself are shown in Fig.~\ref{fig:fig1_place_holder} \textbf{a} and \textbf{b}, illustrating the different lattice regions with their distinct geometries and dimensions.
-The 1D lattice model is shown in Fig.~\ref{fig:fig1_place_holder} \textbf{c}, with experimental data in \textbf{d}.
+Theoretical cross-sections of the 3D lattice itself are shown in Fig.~\ref{fig:fig1_place_holder} \textbf{b} and \textbf{c}, illustrating the different lattice regions with their distinct geometries and dimensions.
+The 1D lattice model and experimental data are shown in Fig.~SM2 \textbf{a} and \textbf{b}, respectively.

 To make the 3D (1D) optical lattices in this paper, we use a single circularly- (linearly-) polarised laser beam, normally incident near the centre of the grating with wavelength $\approx 780\,$nm ($1070\,$nm), power $0.9\,$W ($10\,$W), and $e^{-2}$ intensity radius $2.5\,$mm ($80\,\upmu$m).
 For the near-resonant lattice at $\approx 780\,$nm, the laser red-detuning was $78\,$GHz relative to the center of the four Doppler-broadened D$_2$ transitions.
 Our Al-coated grating, has a material reflectivity of 88\% at $780\,$nm and 95\% at $1070\,$nm \cite{Handbook_of_Optical_materials}.
 Due to the grating period $d=1080\,$nm, the $780\,$nm light diffracts ($\pm 1$-order) at an angle of $\theta=45^\circ$ to the grating normal with diffraction efficiencies into the first and zeroth orders of $\eta_{\pm1}\approx\,35\,\%$ and $\eta_{0}\approx\,5\,\%$ respectively \cite{McGilligan2016}.
 The $1070\,$nm light has most power in the zeroth order $\eta_{0}\approx\,70\,\%$, and the first-order diffraction angle is large (82$^\circ$) so these beams have no impact on the 1D lattice.